cpske/programming1/index.md

 [Github Organization](git/Github-Organization.pdf) for this course.
 Example: [OOP2 last semester](https://github.com/orgs/OOP2017/people)
 </td>
 <td markdown="span">
 [Git Assignment](git/git-assignment) there will be a quiz on this next week.
+**Homework:**  Learn to use the command line on your computer.
+Know how to: a) change directory, b) list files, c) list all files including hidden files, d) rename or move files, e) run a program.
 </td>
 </tr>
 <!-- clean code -->